quokka79/3Dprintables_science/ChamberSlide-o-Matic/README.md

-# Customisable Chamber slide for microscopy
+# Customisable chamber-slide for microscopy

 For square glass coverslips and however many wells you think you can fit on top of it.

-Includes spots for you to add magnets to apply firm pressure to seal the well-insert to the coverslip.
+Includes spots for you to add magnets to apply pressure to seal the well-insert to the coverslip.
+The size of these wells can be adjusted to suit the magnets you have -- smaller magnets generally work better if you actually want to remove the insert afterwards!
+Very strong magnets also risk warping the structure over time and could also apply too much pressure to the coverslip.

-Includes tracks for you to add a gasket (make your own from PDMS or cut rubber sheet etc)
+Tracks are included for a gasket.
+You can make your own from PDMS or cut rubber sheet to fit.
+Gasket channel depth is customisable -- if set to negative depth then a ridge will protrude from the base of the insert, in case you find this works better with your gasket material.

 ![Image showing overview of pieces](https://github.com/quokka79/3Dprintables_science/blob/master/ChamberSlide-o-Matic/images/Overview%20of%20Pieces.png "Overview of pieces")